econ-ark/HARK/Documentation/guides/installation.md

 # HARK installation guide

 HARK is an open source project written in Python.
-It's compatible with both Python 2 and 3, and with the Anaconda distributions of python 2 and 3.
+It's compatible with Python versions 3.10 and up.

 ## Instructions for a new user

 In order to use HARK, you firstly need to download Python and add Python to the PATH.
-We recommend to install python 3, as eventually support for python 2 will end.
-If you are not confident about the installation process you can use this step-by-step guide https://realpython.com/installing-python/ .
+If you are not confident about the installation process you can use [this step-by-step guide](https://realpython.com/installing-python/).

-Next, install a text editor for Python.
-If you do not use the Anaconda Python distribution (see below), we recommend [Atom](https://atom.io/).
-To use Atom for Python, first install it (you can use this [manual](https://flight-manual.atom.io/getting-started/sections/installing-atom/)).
-Next, install the [packages](https://flight-manual.atom.io/using-atom/sections/atom-packages/) for Python, we recommend to install at least [autocomplete-python](https://atom.io/packages/autocomplete-python) and [atom-ide-debugger-python](https://flight-manual.atom.io/using-atom/sections/atom-packages/).
-The last enables debugging the Python scripts, that is to set breakpoints and call variables in certain spot of your code (with increase in your codes' sophistication you will find this tools very helpful in finding bugs).
+Next, you'll want a text editor for Python.
+If you do not use the Anaconda Python distribution (see below), we recommend [VSCode](https://code.visualstudio.com/) or [PyCharm](https://www.jetbrains.com/pycharm/).

 After installing Python and the text editor, you can install HARK package.
 The simplest way is to use [pip](https://pip.pypa.io/en/stable/installing/).